 A short time ago, we restored an oil painting that came into the studio with significant water damage.
 While our clients were able to disclose that water had affected the painting, for other oil paintings, the telltale signs of damage can be less easy to link to water ingress.
 If you have recently inherited a painting, re-discovered an artwork that has been in storage for some time, or purchased a painting at auction, it may have been exposed to a burst pipe, leak or flood at some point.
 Take a look below at some of the recognisable signs that can be attributed to water damage in oil paintings.

 While a varnish acts as protection for the paint layer, being exposed to water will eventually cause the varnish to be penetrated.
-The white stains are caused by the reaction of the varnish with the water, and is more commonly known as ‘blooming’.
+The white stains are caused by the reaction of the varnish with the water.

 The mould can first be treated and the painting fully decontaminated to halt its spread.
 It is important not to try and scrape or wipe the mould away, as this could lead to damaging an intact paint layer underneath.
 Neither should paint be added to cover up the mould – without first properly treating this issue, the problem will only be hidden and not solved.

 Treatment to stabilise and consolidate flaking and lifting paint is a common cause for restoration.
 There are numerous reasons why the paint layer can begin to lift away from the canvas, with water damage being one of them.
 As mentioned with regards to blooming, when the varnish layer is compromised, the paint underneath loses protection and is subsequently at risk.
 The paint layer becomes more fragile when exposed to water and a damp canvas does not make a good support.